Owlet7/wadfusion/README.md

 - [Tech Gone Bad](https://www.doomworld.com/idgames/levels/doom/Ports/d-f/e1m8b) and [Phobos Mission Control](https://www.doomworld.com/idgames/levels/doom/Ports/d-f/e1m4b) (`e1m8b.wad` and `e1m4b.wad`, John Romero's map remakes)
 - Extras (`extras.wad` from the [Unity](https://doomwiki.org/wiki/Doom_Classic_Unity_port) or [KEX-based](https://doomwiki.org/wiki/Doom_%2B_Doom_II) re-releases)

 If IWADs from the Unity or KEX-based re-releases are also included (must be named `doomunity.wad`, `doom2unity.wad`, `tntunity.wad`, `plutoniaunity.wad` or `doomkex.wad`, `doom2kex.wad`, `tntkex.wad`, `plutoniakex.wad`), WadFusion will extract the official widescreen assets from them.
-These versions can also be used as the main WADs for extraction, but do keep in mind that they are censored, and that WadFusion already comes with optional super-ultrawide assets.
+These versions can also be used as the main IWADs for extraction, but do keep in mind that they are censored, and that WadFusion already comes with optional super-ultrawide assets.

-The versions of `nerve.wad` in these re-releases include a unique intermission screen, but renaming them isn't necessary—WadFusion will recognize them, and they aren't censored the way the IWADs are.

 If `extras.wad` from the re-releases is included, WadFusion will extract the official "secret revealed" sound, and some status bar icons that can be used by the custom alternate fullscreen HUD.
-If the version from the KEX-based re-release is used, WadFusion will also extract Andrew Hulshult's "IDKFA" covers of the DOOM and DOOM II soundtracks, which can be toggled from the WadFusion options menu in GZDoom.
+If the version from the KEX-based re-release is used, WadFusion will also extract Andrew Hulshult's "IDKFA" covers of the DOOM and DOOM II soundtracks, which can be toggled from the WadFusion options menu in UZDoom.

 None of the "official add-on" content from the Unity or KEX-based re-releases of DOOM and DOOM II is supported.

 For SIGIL and SIGIL II, all the filenames for different releases of those WADs are also recognized; you shouldn't have to rename your original files.
-If `sigil_shreds.wad` is included, or if both versions of SIGIL II are included, WadFusion will extract both soundtracks, which can be toggled from the WadFusion options menu in GZDoom.
+If `sigil_shreds.wad` is included, or if both versions of SIGIL II are included, WadFusion will extract both soundtracks, which can be toggled from the WadFusion options menu in UZDoom.
 The MP3 version of SIGIL II isn't supported on its own, the MIDI version must be included alongside it.

 [Tech Gone Bad](https://doomwiki.org/wiki/Tech_Gone_Bad) and [Phobos Mission Control](https://doomwiki.org/wiki/Phobos_Mission_Control) are levels that were made as a warm-up exercise for John Romero's cancelled game, Blackroom.
-If they're included, enabling them in the WadFusion options menu in GZDoom will replace E1M8 or E1M4 in the Knee-Deep in the Dead episode.
+If they're included, enabling them in the WadFusion options menu in UZDoom will replace E1M8 or E1M4 in the Knee-Deep in the Dead episode.

 ## Master Levels Rejects

-The WadFusion options menu in GZDoom has an option to switch the Master Levels between the official 21 map order as arranged by Xaser, and the expanded 43 map order that incorporates the rejected and related bonus maps, and arranges them into sub-episode campaigns.
+The WadFusion options menu in UZDoom has an option to switch the Master Levels between the official 21 map order as arranged by Xaser, and the expanded 43 map order that incorporates the rejected and related bonus maps, and arranges them into sub-episode campaigns.

 For the Master Levels Rejects to be integrated, *all* of the following WADs must be included:
 - Master Levels for DOOM II (the original 20 WAD files, or `masterlevels.wad` from the [KEX-based re-release](https://doomwiki.org/wiki/Doom_%2B_Doom_II))